-These courses are the foundation of our program of study.
-Most are prerequisites to advanced courses.
+VMD 100, 101, and 105 are foundation courses for all of our certificates and degrees, and are prerequisites to most of the advanced courses.
 As a new student, you should take these courses before any others.
-If you believe you already have these skills, follow the department prerequisite policy.
-See below for non-credit courses.
+If you believe you already have the skills taught in these classes, see the Department Prerequisite Policy.

 A multidisciplinary collaborative design course covering the theories, processes, vocabulary, techniques and skills common to design disciplines.
 Equivalent to MMSP125 which focuses specifically on web design.

 VMD 105 (GRPH 25) – Visual Media Digital Skills

 Introductory Macintosh computer class – hardware and operating system software, networks, type and text formatting, raster and vector graphics, time-based media, layout for print and web, and best professional practices.
 Software covered includes Photoshop, Illustrator, InDesign, Flash, Dreamweaver and HTML.